juanantonio284/simple_bash/other_utilities/nano.md

 ### Nanorc Files

-[Nanorc files][nanorc_theory] can be used to configure nano to your liking without using command-line options.(But any command-line option overrides its nanorc setting, of course.)
+[Nanorc files][nanorc_theory] can be used to configure nano to your liking without using command-line options.
+(But any command-line option overrides its nanorc setting, of course.)

 A nanorc file can contain set and unset commands for various options (see [Settings][nanorc_settings]).
-It can also contain commands that define syntax highlighting (see Syntax Highlighting) and commands that rebind keys (Rebinding Keys).
+It can also contain commands that define syntax highlighting and commands that rebind keys.
 Each command should be on a separate line, and all commands should be written in lowercase.

 During startup nano normally reads two files: first the system-wide file, `/etc/nanorc` (the exact path may be different on your system), and then the user-specific file, either `~/.nanorc` or